luxxcoin/luxcoin/README.md

 Luxcoin Core integration/staging tree https://luxcoincore.org

-For an immediately usable, binary version of the Bitcoin Core software, see https://luxcoincore.org/en/download/.
+For an immediately usable, binary version of the Luxcoin Core software, see https://luxcoincore.org/en/download/.

 What is Luxcoin Core?
 Luxcoin Core connects to the Luxcoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.